Achieve Greater Comfort and Proportion in Your Bust

 How Long Is the Recovery After Breast Reduction?

-Most women are able to return to work in three to five days.
+Most women are able to return to work in three to five days following breast reduction surgery.
 Pain is minimal and is easily treated with oral pain medication.
 Most women can return to light exercise in three to four weeks and to full activity in six weeks.

 Will My Health Insurance Cover a Breast Reduction?

-Traditionally, breast reduction surgery has been covered by health insurance when the procedure was performed to treat symptoms of back, neck and shoulder pain.
-However, Dr. Smart does not accept insurance for breast reductions.
+Dr. Smart does not accept insurance for breast reductions.
 He performs breast reductions as cosmetic out-of-pocket procedures only.
 Dr. Smart's patient coordinator will go over your quote with you at the end of your consultation.
-The quote will detail Dr. Smart's surgeon's fee, the anesthesiologist fee, and the facility fee.
+The quote will detail the total cost, including Dr. Smart's surgeon's fee, the anesthesiologist fee, and the facility fee.